 - Use end-to-end encryption for any requests and replies.
 Secure Sockets Layers (SSL) Certificates do a good job here.

-- Employ spoofing detection tools such as Xarp.
-These scan received data packets before sending them out.
+- Employ spoofing detection tools.
+These can scan received data packets before sending them out.
 This mitigates any malicious data transfers.

 - Increasing the Time-To-Live (TTL) values for your DNS cache will help flush malicious entries before they can reach end-users.